Making Tax Digital (MTD) is the UK government’s initiative to simplify tax accounting for businesses and individuals.

 12. What should you be doing to prepare for MTD for VAT?

-The critical difference between MTD for VAT and how you may have been filing VAT Returns before is that you must now use software for your VAT accounting and file VAT Returns using software.
+The critical difference between MTD for VAT and how you may have been filing VAT Returns before is that you must now use software for your VAT accounting and VAT Returns.

-You probably have to use an MTD for VAT feature within cloud accounting software, where data is stored securely online.
+You’ll probably use an MTD for VAT feature within cloud accounting software, where data is stored securely online.

-If you aren’t using cloud accounting software or are using older software (or even no software at all), you will need to plan an upgrade path to be ready in time for your first full VAT period after April 2022.
+If you aren’t using cloud accounting software or using older software (or even no software at all), you need to be ready for MTD for VAT now.

 13. What about VAT special schemes?